 Ash, in one episode, complained about the idea of helping Team Rocket's Pokemon because "they're the bad guys".
 Fanon (particularly rabid Rocketshippers) has since latched onto the idea of him being a heartless Jerkass when it comes to Team Rocket, even going out of his way to hurt them or anyone else who would help them in any way.

 James crossdressed well over a dozen times but has almost completely stopped since Johto ended, and he was always Disguised in Drag.
-People ignore Jessie's also frequent crossdressing (she most notably does it in "The Misty Mermaid", where it even serves as the page image for our recap) and act like Jessie has Wholesome Crossdresser tendencies.
+People ignore Jessie's also frequent crossdressing (she most notably does it in "The Misty Mermaid", where it even serves as the page image for our recap) and act like James has Wholesome Crossdresser tendencies.
 Even in the first couple of seasons, only about 10% of his costumes were crossdressing.